MohamedAwad07/Bookly_App/README.md

 A new Flutter project.

-you can preview free books and search for a specific book and alot features waiting you .
+You have the opportunity to preview complimentary books, explore a vast selection of titles, and enjoy numerous exciting features that await you.

 ## Getting Started